prithvipratahkal/Blockhouse-project/README.md

 - Providing a basic tool for backtesting investment strategies.
 - Offering stock price predictions using an existing machine learning model.

+## Deliverables achieved
+1. Fetch Financial Data
+   - I am able to get the data related to the stock symbol and store the data in the postgresql database.
+   - Installed timescale plugin for postgres as the data is timeseries and it would be easier on the database to do time queries.
+   - Implemented a one time backfill script that has to be run for the environment setup which fetches all the stock data from past 2 years and write it to the stock data table.
+   - Implemented a daily cron job that fetches the latest stock data of AAPL from the alphavantage and stores it in the db.
+This ensures that the data is always up to date on a daily basis
+2. Backtesting Module
+   - Implemented a new rest api endpoint at '/api/backtest' which takes the parameters such as investing_amount, buy_period, sell_period as mentioned in the requirement document.
+   - This API queries the timeseries database and gets the required metrics for us such as moving average for every day since the past 2 years.
+   - Implemented a core business logic to use the above metrics and the parameters provided by the user to calculate the total profit and list of events that could have happened with this strategy mentioned in the requirement document.
+   - Added necessary test cases to test this endpoint thoroughly ensuring various scenarios are well tested.
+3. Machine Learning Integration
+   - Since the ML part of the project is irrelavant to this project setup, I have chosen to train the most basic linear regression model without worrying about the accuracy.
+   - Created a background task using the Django framework which will run the task every day at 1AM which is right after fetching the latest stock data.
+This task will retrain the model and generate a new `.pkl` file based on the newly available data.
+   - Implemented a new rest api endpoint which will trigger the predictions of the stock data for the next 30 days and includes that in the reponse of the API.
+4. Report Generation
+   - Implemented a new api endpoint which generates a HTTP response that includes the visualization of how the last 30 days of stock price and next 30 days of predicted data alongside.
+   - Generated the reports using the Matplotlib.
+5. Deployment
+   - Implemented docker files which are required to dockerise the application and deploy it on any container environment.
+   - Due to time constraint, it was not possible to move forward with deploying the code on AWS, setting up CI/CD pipelines.
+   - Including the detailed explanation on how to build, start, run and test the application and its endpoints.

 ## Installation

 To set up the project locally, follow these steps: